-Tania Dupuis

-Middle School Principal

-517-623-6120 ext.
-1106
+Jennifer Wonnell Superintendent 517-623-6120 ext.
+3416 wonnellj@dansville.org

-dupuist@dansville.org

 Complaints will be investigated in accordance with the procedures as described in Board Policy 2260.
 Any student making a complaint or participating in a school investigation will be protected from any threat or retaliation.
 The Compliance Officer can provide additional information concerning equal access to educational opportunity.